A generalised spatial branching process with ancestral branching to model the growth of a filamentous fungus

 $(ii)$ Assumptions \eqref{L_1} and \eqref{L_2} and the integrability of $h_1,h_2$ ensure the well-posedness of the system of equations and have been taken from \cite[Chapter~2]{Tomasevic}.
 The additional assumption that $h_1$ is bounded over any compact interval is used in the coupling argument of the proof of tightness of the sequence of processes in the large population limit stated in Theorem~\ref{th:convergence}.

-$(iii)$ Assumption~\eqref{d_2} is not necessary for the construction of the process $(\mathcal{Z}_t)_{t\geq 0}$ and the derivation of its semi-martingale decomposition.
-It is only required for the large population limit, in order to prove uniqueness of the limit. \end{rem}
+$(iii)$ The continuity of the branching and death rates and Assumption~\eqref{d_2} are not necessary for the construction of the process $(\mathcal{Z}_t)_{t\geq 0}$ and the derivation of its semi-martingale decomposition, and are only required for the large population limit.
+The continuity of $b_1$, $b_2$ and $d$ is needed for the characterisation of the limit and Assumption~\eqref{d_2} is needed in order to prove uniqueness of the limit. \end{rem}

 The process $(\mathcal{Z}_t)_{t\geq 0}$ will be constructed in a recursive way in Section~\ref{subs:construction}, but for now let us state the martingale problem it will satisfy, which will be at the basis of the large population limit derived just after.
 To this end, let $T>0$ and let $\mathcal{C}_b^{1,2}([0,T]\times \mathbb{R}^2)$ stand for the set of all bounded functions on $[0,T]\times\mathbb{R}^2$ of class $\mathcal{C}^1$ in time and $\mathcal{C}^2$ in space with bounded first and second order derivatives.
 In Section~\ref{Section 3}, we shall show the following result. \begin{Prop} For every $f \in \mathcal{C}_b^{1,2}([0,T]\times \mathbb{R}^2)$, the process